liedllab/gist-tutorial/manuscript/planning.md

-# Oder of the manuscript
+# Order of the manuscript

+* Abstract
 * Introduction
 * Prerequisites
 * Theory